Monoidal Envelopes of Families of $\infty$-Operads and $\infty$-Operadic Kan Extensions: Notation and Terminology

 \section{Notation and Terminology}

 Our notation and terminology mostly follow those of \cite{HA}.
-Here are some deviations. \begin{itemize} \item We will say that a morphism of simplicial sets is \textbf{final} if it is cofinal in the sense of \cite{HTT}, and \textbf{initial} if its opposite is final. \item We will write $\Delta^{-1}$ for the empty simplicial set. \item If $\cal C$ is a category and $\alpha$ is an ordinal (or more generally a well-ordered set), then an \textbf{$\alpha$-sequence} in $\cal C$ is a functor $F:\alpha\to\cal C$ such that the map $\colim_{\beta<\lambda}F\beta\to F\beta$ is an isomorphism for each limit ordinal less than $\alpha$. \item If $X$ is a simplicial set, then we denote the cone point of the simplicial set $X^{\rcone}$ by $\infty$. \end{itemize}
+Here are some deviations. \begin{itemize} \item We will say that a morphism of simplicial sets is \textbf{final} if it is cofinal in the sense of \cite{HTT}, and \textbf{initial} if its opposite is final. \item If $\cal C$ is a category and $\alpha$ is an ordinal (or more generally a well-ordered set), then an \textbf{$\alpha$-sequence} in $\cal C$ is a functor $F:\alpha\to\cal C$ such that the map $\colim_{\beta<\lambda}F\beta\to F\beta$ is an isomorphism for each limit ordinal less than $\alpha$. \item If $X$ is a simplicial set, then we denote the cone point of the simplicial set $X^{\rcone}$ by $\infty$. \item Let $p:X\to S$ be an inner fibration of simplicial sets, and let $f:s\to s'$ be an edge of $S$.
+We say that $p$ \textbf{admits cocartesian morphisms over }$f$ if for each object $x\in X\times_{S}\{s\}$, there is a $p$-cocartesian morphism $x\to x'$ lying over $f$. \item If $\cal C$ is an $\infty$-category, we let $\cal C^{\simeq}$ denote the subcategory of $\cal C$ spanned by the equivalences of $\cal C$. \end{itemize}